watertreader/Udacity_Data_Scientist_Nanodegree/Project_1/README.md

 ## File Descriptions <a name="files"></a>

 There are a notebook available here (exploratory.ipynb) to showcase work related to the above questions.
+The database file arts-entertainment-classification-database-2018-to-2020.csv is  likewise included

 ## Results<a name="results"></a>